Here are some quotes from existing SPA judges:

 What support do I get to become an SPA judge?

-Firstly we have a structured programme for becoming a judge:
+We have a structured programme for becoming a judge:

 - We hold an Introductory Evening annually (this is arrange with prospective new judges prior to the training days)